 Correct land elevation, proper temperature, good soil, and access to a good watering system are also factors that crucially determine the quality of the coffee bean.

 We all know that coffee beans grow inside coffee “cherries”.
 It’s important for farmers to pick the cherries at just the right time when they’re full and meaty.

 From there, they must be transported and milled in a timely fashion so their flavor and quality is preserved.

-Furthermore, there are a lot of methods in processing coffee cherries: hulled, dry-hulled, wet-hulled, natural, wet/dry processed, or honey processed.
+Furthermore, there are a lot of methods of processing coffee cherries: hulled, dry-hulled, wet-hulled, natural, wet/dry processed, or honey processed.

 But generally, the natural process makes the freshest beans.
 Without fresh coffee, there’s no denying that you will end up with one disappointing cup of joe.

-Roasting the beans is where the flavors, the flavors we’re all familiar with, will start to come through.
+Roasting the beans is where the coffee characteristics we’re all familiar with will start to come through.

-The coffee roasting process transforms the raw coffee beans into the distinctively aromatic, flavorful, crunchy beans that we recognize as coffee.
-It is usually done by setting the flavor of the coffee through fire.
+The coffee roasting process transforms the raw coffee beans into the distinctively aromatic, crunchy beans we recognize as coffee.
+It is usually done by setting the coffee through fire.